 The pragmatic approach considers both quantitative and qualitative methods as important and useful.
 As Saldaña expressed: “I myself take a pragmatic stance toward human inquiry and leave myself open to choosing the right tool for the right job.
 Sometimes a poem says it best; sometimes a data matrix does.
 Sometimes words say it best; sometimes numbers do.
 The more well-versed you are in the field’s eclectic methods of investigation, the better your ability to understand the diverse patterns and complex meanings of social life.”

-Interscientia is a platform to connect scientists, policy-makers, and any citizens of the world, including you, who are interested in pursuing interdisciplinary cooperations in assessing and targeting complex environmental issues.
+Interscientia is a platform to connect scientists, policy-makers, and any citizens of the world, including you, who are interested in pursuing interdisciplinary cooperation in assessing and targeting complex environmental issues.

 Anindrya Nastiti is an engineer by training who chose to pursue interdisciplinary research in the intersections of environment, health, economics, governance, and human behaviour.
 In recent years, she has focused on the multifaceted realities of access to drinking water in urban and peri-urban areas, including the issue of water equity and human rights to water.
 She has been working closely with researchers in several other disciplines, particularly econometrics, governance, sociology, and medicine, mainly under the Alliance for Water, Health, and Development: a framework for collaborative research and PhD education.
 Since 2012, she has been a faculty member of the Environmental Management Technology Research Group, the Faculty of Civil and Environmental Engineering, Institut Teknologi Bandung (ITB), Indonesia.
-She is a PhD candidate in a double-degree program between ITB and Radboud University, Nijmegen, the Netherlands.
+She obtained her double-degree PhD from ITB and Radboud University, Nijmegen, the Netherlands.